marshallpeter/visualising-mean-salaries-across-the-major-cities-in-the-UK-/README.md

 # visualising-mean-salaries-across-the-major-cities-in-the-UK-

-Mean salaries info: https://thinkplutus.com/average-uk-salary/ Since there isn't an option to download the datasets direct from the website, we can write the table as csv file.
+Mean salaries info: https://thinkplutus.com/average-uk-salary/

+Since there isn't an option to download the datasets direct from the website, we can write the table as a csv file.

 The article was published on 1 Sept 2025